miamiaperoff/website-813/ANA_GUIDE.md

 If you need help with anything:
 1. Check this guide first
 2. Try the admin dashboard for most issues
+3. Check the activity logs for troubleshooting
-3. Contact technical support if needed
+4. Contact technical support if needed
-4. Keep this guide handy for reference
+5. Keep this guide handy for reference

 **Remember**: The system is designed to make your job easier and provide a great experience for your members.
-Don't hesitate to explore and learn new features!
+The activity logging system helps you track everything that happens in the system.

 ---

-*Last updated: January 2024*
+*Last updated: January 2025*
 *For questions or updates to this guide, contact your development team.*